Cancellation of 2020 Prudential RideLondon

 Vehicles will not be able to cross the route while the road closures are in place, though local access will be maintained for as long as possible.
 To allow access across closed roads on the event route, pedestrian access will still be possible at designated crossings, where marshals will ensure you can cross the road safely.

-The road closures will have a wider impact than the immediate Prudential RideLondon route and to avoid disruption drivers are advised, wherever possible, to avoid areas near the event routes in central London on Saturday 29 July, and around the event routes in east, central and south west London, and in the affected parts of Surrey on Sunday 30 July, and to ensure more time is given for journeys.
+The road closures will have a wider impact than the immediate Prudential RideLondon route and to avoid disruption drivers are advised, wherever possible, to avoid areas near the event routes in central London on the Saturday of event weekend, and around the event routes in east, central and south west London, and in the affected parts of Surrey on the Sunday of event weekend, and to ensure more time is given for journeys.

 Tube and rail, walking and cycling will be the best ways to get around London and enjoy the weekend, although some stations will be busier than usual close to the festivities.
 Buses around the events will be on diversion or will finish early due to the road closures.
-Full information will be available in July from www.tfl.gov.uk/ridelondon
+Full information will be available prior to the event from www.tfl.gov.uk/ridelondon

-Details, including maps, of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-Bespoke area information will be available to download here
+Details, including maps, of areas affected by road closures and parking suspensions are distributed via a leaflet prior to the event to every household and business on the route.
+Bespoke area information will be available to download from our Community Info page.

 Access restrictions will depend on the location and time that the events pass through, and local access will be maintained for as long as possible.
 These will be put in place to balance the smooth running of the events while maintaining the safety and security of participants, residents and spectators.

 Details, including maps of areas affected by road closures and parking suspensions are distributed via leaflet in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here.
+At that time, bespoke area information will be available to download from our Community Info page.

 It is a requirement for the event routes to be completely vehicle-free, therefore please note that parking will be suspended along the routes and on some adjacent roads.
 Check local signs to see when the suspensions will apply.